What we do

 Their Programmes are;

 The Sigrid Rausing Trust is a grant-making foundation established in 1995.
-The Trust runs ten grant-making programmes, organised under three themes:
+The Trust runs three grant-making programmes: